ankanna/spaceteam-game/README.md

 # spaceteam-game
-Game based on "Spaceteam" game
+Game "Spaceteam" that uses RMI and Java Beans